andrewrutter/creativeclarity-copy-01/src/pages/job/product-owner.md

 In addition, the candidate will ideally work closely or assume some responsibility for

-* Ensure that the team always has an adequate amount of prior prepared tasks to work on
+* Ensure that the team has an adequate amount of prior prepared tasks to work on
 * Take lead of scrum teams as the Product Owner
 * Keep abreast with Agile/Scrum best practices and new trends